Part 2: Lessons From The Bible

 And do you know what the Bible recommends for good health?
 In addition to exercise and a good diet punctuated with an occasional glass of wine, we also need to think noble, cheerful thoughts.
 Let me spare you the list of verses that point out those keys to good health.
 You read the Bible deeply and you will identify the verses for yourself.

 Third is on knowledge.
 The Bible says knowledge is the key to success.
-And it adds in the Book of Psalms that wealth without knowledge is like the beasts that perish.
+And it adds in the Book of Psalms that a man who has riches without undeerstanding is like the beasts that perish.
 So in a sense, the Bible advises all youngsters out there to acquire as much knowledge as they can by pursuing education to university level.

 And that brings me to the issue of corruption.
 The problem with most governments, especially in the developing nations, is that most funds meant for those noble causes end up in personal bank accounts of corrupt officials; the kind of corruption that the Bible condemns.
 That's one reason that hinders development.